ramos-j/docs/Maker.md

 How Maker keeps the dai stable
 ------------------------------

-The stability of the dai around the target price is maintained by modifying the demand for borrowing and the demand for holding via *deflation rate adjustment*.
+The stability of the dai around the target price is maintained by modifying the incentives for borrowing and for holding Dai, via *deflation rate adjustment*.

 ### Low volatility through targeting a deflation rate determined by the market